ExxtremeBattler/spark-project/README.md

 ## Development and Credits

-This app is build in [React](https://react.dev/) using create-react-app.
+This app is built in [React](https://react.dev/) using create-react-app.
 It was written in JavaScript, JSX and CSS.

-The app includes components from [Material UI](https://mui.com/material-ui/getting-started/overview/) Animations in the app were made using [React Spring](https://www.react-spring.dev/) The countdown timer was made with [React Countdown](https://www.npmjs.com/package/react-countdown) The previous coding projects are called from [local storage](https://javascript.info/localstorage) Images are generated using the [Pixabay API](https://pixabay.com/api/docs/) The Spark logo uses the [Broetown Signature](https://www.1001fonts.com/broetown-signature-font.html)font.
+The app includes components from [Material UI](https://mui.com/material-ui/getting-started/overview/)

+Animations in the app were made using [React Spring](https://www.react-spring.dev/)

+The countdown timer was made with [React Countdown](https://www.npmjs.com/package/react-countdown)

+The previous coding projects are called from [local storage](https://javascript.info/localstorage)

+Images are generated using the [Pixabay API](https://pixabay.com/api/docs/)

+The Spark logo uses the [Broetown Signature](https://www.1001fonts.com/broetown-signature-font.html)font.

 ## Contributors